 I found it really beneficial to participate in a clinical trial looking at what combination of treatment worked best for stomach cancer.
 The treatment path I trialled was preoperative chemotherapy, a total gastrectomy, and postoperative chemotherapy.

 Chemotherapy was very difficult and I struggled with the side effects.
 My wife at the time gave birth to our little girl while I was having chemotherapy.
-This was very challenging – I was instructed to be really careful with the baby because of the risks associated with chemotherapy, so I couldn’t even change her nappies.
+This was very challenging – I was advised to be really careful with the baby because the chemotherapy meant I had a greater risk of getting an infection.
+I couldn’t even change her nappies.

 Once treatment was finished, it was quite daunting and I was fearful that the cancer would come back somewhere.
 Eight years later, it hasn’t come back, which is fantastic.